delta-io/delta/kernel/USER_GUIDE.md

 ### Step 2: Build your own Engine
 In this section, we are going to explore the [`Engine`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/engine/Engine.html) interface and walk through how to implement your own implementation so that you can plug in your connector/engine-specific implementations of computationally-intensive operations, threading model, resource management, etc.

-#### Important Note
+> [!IMPORTANT]
-During the validation process, if you believe that all the dependencies of the default `Engine` implementation can work with your connector and engine, then you can skip this step and jump to Step 3 of implementing your connector using the default engine.
+> During the validation process, if you believe that all the dependencies of the default `Engine` implementation can work with your connector and engine, then you can skip this step and jump to Step 3 of implementing your connector using the default engine.
 If later you have the need to customize the helper for your connector, you can revisit this step.

 #### Step 2.1: Implement the Engine interface